parvezs27/Tableau_Sales_Dashboards/README.md

 The BAN's clearly depict the KPI value, the percent difference is shown between the current and previous year, the sparklines showcase the difference in trends between the current and previous year, and, the orange and blue dots represent the months with the lowest and highest value of the particular KPI respectively.
 Axes, tick marks, titles, gridlines and the names of other months have been omitted to reduce cluttering and distraction.

-## Bar in Bar Charts
+## Bar in Bar, and Bar Charts

-Key points regarding the creation of the Bar in Bar Charts:
+Key points regarding the creation of the Bar in Bar, and Bar Charts:

-- A calculated field was created "KPI CY Less PY", which displays dots on the subcategories where current year sales were below previous year sales.
+- A calculated field was created "KPI CY Less PY", which displays orange dots on the subcategories where current year sales were below previous year sales.

 After formatting, below are our bar in bar, and bar charts: